Snow storms and pandemic ground flights, delay holiday's end

 Wintry weather combined with the pandemic to frustrate air travelers whose return flights home from the holidays were canceled or delayed in the first days of the new year.

-By early afternoon Sunday, more than 2,300 U.S. flights and more than 3,900 worldwide had been canceled, according to tracking service FlightAware.
+More than 2,600 U.S. flights and more than 4,400 worldwide were grounded Sunday, according to tracking service FlightAware.

-That followed Saturday’s mass cancellations of more than 2,700 U.S. flights, and more than 4,700 worldwide.
-Saturday’s single-day U.S. toll was the highest since just before Christmas, when airlines began blaming staffing shortages on increasing COVID-19 infections among crews.

-A winter storm that hit the Midwest on Saturday made Chicago the worst place in the country for travelers throughout the weekend as the region’s airports continued to recover Sunday morning.
-About a quarter of all flights at O’Hare Airport were canceled Sunday.

 Delta Air Lines said Sunday it was issuing a travel waiver for planned flights this week out of mid-Atlantic airports in Baltimore and Washington in preparation for forecasted winter weather.